Part 1. Your business entity has received Taiwanese or foreign venture capital investment of NT$ 2 million (USD 63,000) or more.

 A: Yes, you can.
 As long as you fit the requirements for another and apply through the responsible authorities.
 See more about Taiwan visas here: https://www.boca.gov.tw/np.asp?ctNode=776&mp=2

-A: After getting Entrepreneur Visa, the holder’s spouse and children (under 20) can apply for the Dependent Visa.
+A: After getting Entrepreneur Visa, your spouse and children (under 20) may apply for the Dependent Visa.